brubakerjeff/project1selfdriving/README.md

 Two models were evaluated in addition to EfficientNet.
 Their associated notebooks and pipelines are in this git repository.

+Where can I find the loss metrics?
+To improve maybe more data?
+I'm not sure it's so open ended, I need help minimizing that search space.

 ## SSD MobileNet Evaluation Metrics

 | Metric Type       | IoU Threshold     | Area   | Max Detections | Value  |